mercury-5/Python_Scripts/Assignment3/README.md

+# Script Documentation
-# Restaurant Order Processing Script
+## Restaurant Order Processing Script

 `restaurant_biiling_script.py`: This Python script is designed to assist a restaurant in processing customer orders and generating bills.
 The script reads a menu from a CSV file, allows customers to select items, and calculates the bill with 18% GST.
 The final bill is beautifully formatted and displayed to the customer.